Arthur T. Hewitt1

 Lt.-Col. Robert Lifford Valentine ffrench Blake1

-Lt.-Col. Robert Lifford Valentine ffrench Blake was born on 3 March 1913.1 He is the son of Major St. John Lucius O'Brien Acheson ffrench Blake and Doris Kathleen Tweedie.1 He married Grania Bryde Curran, daughter of Captain Walter Hilton Curran, on 11 July 1939.1
+Lt.-Col. Robert Lifford Valentine ffrench Blake was born on 3 March 1913.1 He was the son of Major St. John Lucius O'Brien Acheson ffrench Blake and Doris Kathleen Tweedie.1 He married Grania Bryde Curran, daughter of Captain Walter Hilton Curran, on 11 July 1939.1 He died on 11 March 2011 at age 98 at Stockbridge, Hampshire, England.2

-He was educated at Eton College, Windsor, Berkshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He fought in the Second World War.1 He was invested as a Companion, Distinguished Service Order (D.S.O.) in 1945.1 He retired from the military in 1949, with the rank of Lieutenant-Colonel, late of the 17th/21st Lancers.1 As of 1976, Lt.-Col. Robert Lifford Valentine ffrench Blake lived at Midgham Park Farm, Woolhampton, Berkshire, England.1
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He fought in the Second World War.1 He was appointed Distinguished Service Order (D.S.O.) in 1945.1 He retired from the military in 1949, with the rank of Lieutenant-Colonel, late of the 17th/21st Lancers.1 As of 1976, Lt.-Col. Robert Lifford Valentine ffrench Blake lived at Midgham Park Farm, Woolhampton, Berkshire, EnglandG.1

 Children of Lt.-Col. Robert Lifford Valentine ffrench Blake and Grania Bryde Curran